arianofaoms/thingsboardinstructions/README.md

 ```

 ThingsBoard is a multi-tenant application which means:
+  **ThingsBoard Admin 1::many Tenants**
-  ThingsBoard Admin 1:many Tenants; Admin creates tenants and assigns admins to each tenant.
+  > Admin creates tenants and assigns admins to each tenant.
 Tenants are siloed entities managed by tenant admins

+  **Tenant 1::many Tenant Admins**
-  Tenant 1:many Tenant Admins; Tenant Admins create/manage/assign resources such as dashboards to their respecitve customer/end users
+  > Tenant Admins create/manage/assign resources such as dashboards to their respecitve customer/end users

-  Tenant Admin 1:many customers;
+  **Tenant Admin 1::many customers**
+  > Customers can view assets

 The **admin** login is: